tangjustinhaysechiwingg/EV-Public-Charging-Service-Text-Mining/README.md

 The whole analysis-related codes should run with a **Python** environment, regardless of operating systems theoretically.
 We successfully executed all the codes in Windows (Win10) machines.

-More detailed info is as below:
+More detailed info is shown as follows:

 ## Prerequisites
 It is highly recommended to install and use the following versions of python/packages to run the codes: